 - Garnet Digital, LLC v.
 Seagate Technology LLC, 6:13-cv-00655 (E.D.
 Tex.): Lead counsel for Seagate; won summary judgment of noninfringement against the plaintiff’s claims accusing Seagate’s memory devices.

-Examples from the last five years of patent cases in which Mr. Gaudet won orders staying the litigation and then worked with Duane Morris’s IPR team to invalidate all asserted claims through the Patent Office include the following:
+Recent examples of patent cases in which Mr. Gaudet won orders staying the litigation and then worked with Duane Morris’s IPR team to invalidate all asserted claims through the Patent Office include the following:

 - Crossroads Systems, Inc. v.
 Cisco Systems, Inc., Case No. 1:14-cv-00148 (W.D.
 Tex.); Crossroads Systems, Inc. v.
 NetApp, Inc., Case No. 1:14-cv-00149 (W.D.
 Tex.): Lead counsel for Cisco and NetApp.
 Invalidated all claims of all four patents in IPRs, and the Federal Circuit affirmed.
 Cases dismissed, and clients received royalty-free license in 2018.